Male sex work in popular culture: 2000s

 In 2000, there were various films with male sex worker protagonists.
 One of those films was a Spanish film, Km.
 0, directed by Yolanda García Serrano and Juan Luis Iborra.
 It featured Jesús Cabrero playing Miguel, a gigolo who services female clients.
 Another film, released in Hungary, was Nincsen nekem vágyam semmi (This I Wish and Nothing More).
-In the film, wich is directed by Kornél Mundruczó, closeted bisexual Brúnó (played by Ervin Nagy) unknown by his girlfriend works as a male prostitute for male clients with her homosexual brother, Ringó (played by Roland Rába).
+In the film, which is directed by Kornél Mundruczó, closeted bisexual Brúnó (played by Ervin Nagy) unknown by his girlfriend works as a male prostitute for male clients with her homosexual brother, Ringó (played by Roland Rába).
 Thirdly, Paul Dano played a Long Island teenager named Howie Blitzer who learns that his best friend, Gary Terro (played by Billy Kay) is a hustler, in the film L.I.E., which is directed by Michael Cuesta.

 The following year, Andre Khabbazi played Hector, a hustler who's terrified of growing old, in Circuit, a film directed by Dirk Shafer.
 Branden Nandon played a teenage hustler finds a father figure who does not want to exploit him in the Canadian film, Jet Boy, which was directed by Dave Schultz.
 Additionally, Andrés played Leonardo Brzezicki in Vagón fumador (Smokers Only), an Argentinian film directed by Verónica Chen.
 Leonardo's character is a male prostitute who falls in love with a suicidal woman and a male prostitute.
 In the year after, 2002, Peter Youngblood Hills played Benjamin in a British film directed by Duncan Roy entitled AKA.
 James Franco played Sonny, a character who is raised by his mother to be a gigolo, in the film of the same name, directed by Nicolas Cage.

 There were at least seven films in 2003 which had male hustlers as protagonists.
 This included Ian McCrudden's Mr. Smith Gets a Hustler and Eloy de la Iglesia's Bulgarian Lovers.
 In the latter film, which originated in Spain, Dritan Biba played Kyril.
 Two U.S. films had similar characters.
 Robert Allan Ackerman's The Roman Spring of Mrs. Stone, featured Oliver Martinez who played Paolo di Leo in this TV film remake of the original 1961 film.
 Secondly, Richard LeMay directed 200 American, about New York businessman falls for Australian hustler.
 The same year, Amal Bedjaoui directed the French film, Un fils (A son) about North-African hustler in France, while Ruthie Shatz and Adi Barash directed the Israeli film Gan (Garden) about two young gay prostitutes in Tel Aviv.
 Also, Jacob Tierney directed Twist, a Canadian gay-themed film re-telling of Charles Dickens' Oliver Twist, featuring Nick Stahl playing male sex worker Dodge, who takes Oliver under his wing and instructs him in the unforgiving arts of drug abuse and prostitution.